LopeGutierrezRuiz/lopegutierrezruiz.github.io/sql-baby-names.md

 # 273D - Data Journalism

+**Homework: 2014-10-14**
-Homework: 2014-10-14 - Using "Lope" or "Wolf" is not common, so I'm using name “Andrea”
+The name "Lope" is not very common, so I'm using the name “Andrea”, given that it has plenty of records both for male and female.

 **01) In the year 2013, find out how many babies had your name** There were 2808 female and 12 male Andreas born on 2013 = 2830